jinantonic/EAD-Lab-4/README.md

 </br>

 ![Sketch](images/id-msg1.png)![Sketch](images/id-msg2.png)</br>
-It will display a success message when there is no error, and an error message if there is an error.
+It will display a **success** message when there is no error, and an **error** message if there is an error.
 After clicking **ok**, it will redirect you to the main home page.

 </br>

 ![Sketch](images/id-result.png)
-Then click the **show table** button on the homepage and the new product is added to the end of the table.
+Click the **show table** button on the homepage and you can see the new product is added to the end of the table.

 </br>